odoo/documentation/social_marketing/overview/campaigns.rst

    :align: center
    :alt: Click on create to start a campaign in Odoo Social Marketing

-As you create content, tabs for that specific channel will be shown.
-The overview of the campaign shows you global metric such as:
+As you create content, tabs for that specific channel are shown.
+The overview of the campaign displays global metrics such as:

 - *Revenue*: number of users who, from a link in your content, finished a transaction (paid).
 - *Quotations*: number of users who, from a link in your content, have started but not finished a